Oops, I Madrid It Again

 People who live here shouldn’t throw stones.

-A related fun side note: When I took my AP History test in [year redacted], the surprise essay question was about the Spanish Civil War and there was a picture of fighting at the Puerto de Alcalá.
+A related fun side note: When I took my AP History test in [year redacted], the surprise essay question was about the Spanish Civil War and there was a picture of fighting at the Puerta de Alcalá.
 I aced the shit out of that essay.

 As seen on my AP History exam.

-Rio Madrid: When I lived in Madrid, I didn’t even know there was a river running through the city.
+When I lived in Madrid, I didn’t even know there was a river running through the city.
 It was completely blocked in by the M-30, which means my family drove near or around it too many times to count and I never noticed it.

 Now, the river is hard to miss.
 That long stretch of the M-30 has been moved underground, opening both sides of the river to development.
 It’s now a beautiful linear park with lots of places to walk, run, rest, and have fun.
 Britt and I first explored Río Madrid on Segways, and went back later that day.
 We can’t wait to go back.